Hand Us the Leash

 - staying still for care procedures

 Leash reactivity is a separate issue than just general leash manners.
-If your dog pulls, lunges, and barks aggressively at other dogs or people on walks, just teaching a heel won’t solve the problem – it will fall apart as soon as he sees another dog.
+If your dog pulls, lunges, and barks at other dogs or people on walks, just teaching leash manners won’t solve the problem – it will fall apart as soon as he sees another dog.